taniamichelle/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+SQL is a query language for writing JS for a relational DB.

 - [ ] Why do tables need a `primary key`?

+They need a primary key in order to reference other tables containing data they need to access.

 - [ ] What is the name given to a table column that references the primary key on another table.

+This is called a foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+You must add a table to connect them based on the same type of variable (e.g. tableone_id to tabletwo_id).

 ## Minimum Viable Product